 Camp Fire Support - Water Safety

-In November 2018, residents of Butte County, California experienced the most destructive and deadly wildfire in California’s history.
-More than 500,000 acres were burned, and this wildfire is now called the “Camp Fire.”
-Extensive drinking water system damage and chemical contamination were uncovered in the burn area.
-The fire rendered large water systems and private wells broken and chemically tainted.
+In November 2018, residents of Butte County, California experienced the most destructive and deadliest wildfire in California’s history.
+More than 150,000 acres were burned, and this wildfire is called the “Camp Fire.”
+Extensive drinking water system damage and chemical contamination were uncovered in the burn area for multiple systems.
+The fire rendered large and small water systems and private wells broken and chemically tainted.
 Water system components were physically and chemically damaged above and below ground.
 Water loss caused depressurization and some materials likely reentered the piping networks.
 The large drinking water systems affected are called the Paradise Irrigation District (PID), and Del Oro Water Company systems named Paradise Pines, Lime Saddle Marina, and Magalia.
+A variety of other public water systems were also impacted as well.

 As residents rebuild, drinking water contamination is proving to be a very significant problem.
 In January 2019, a team of engineering and science professors from Purdue University and Manhattan College were called in to provide technical assistance.
 From February 11-13, they inspected damaged areas and visited with water utilities, local, state, and federal officials.
-While there, the team proposed a prioritization of response actions to expedite damage assessment and community recovery.
+While there, the team proposed a prioritization of response actions to expedite damage assessment and community recovery to the PID, town, county, state, and federal officials.

 Dr. Andrew Whelton, Dr. Caitlin Proctor, Dr. Amisha Shah, Dr. Juneseok Lee, Dr. David Yu